What is Slack and how does it work?

 Slack for IT

-At Slack, we recognise these challenges and understand that the key to overcoming them lies in smarter collaboration and better integration.
-By connecting the right people with the right information at the right time, Slack helps IT teams to significantly cut costs, improve response times and deliver an experience that’s accessible to all employees, regardless of where they’re located.
+At Slack, we recognize these challenges and understand that the key to overcoming them lies in smarter collaboration and better integration.
+By connecting the right people with the right information at the right time, Slack helps IT teams significantly cut costs, improve response times, and deliver an experience that’s accessible to all employees regardless of where they’re located.

 IT teams at Paramount and IBM use Slack to: